-The health insurance provider from whom you have received maternity allowance is responsible.
+The health insurance provider from whom you have received maternity allowance is the responsible body.
 Childcare allowance can be claimed retrospectively for up to six months.
 If the parents alternate in receiving childcare allowance, the second parent must also submit a separate application to the responsible health insurance provider.